Kenza1525/AI-Investment-Advisor-Capstone/README.md

 2. feedback_db.py: Logs and processes user feedback for system improvements.

 ## Frontend Components
-1. Dash Dashboard (cmu-dash.py): Displays investment forecasts, risk profiles, and user-specific recommendations interactively.
+1. Dash Dashboard (cmu-dash_llm.py): Displays investment forecasts, risk profiles, and user-specific recommendations interactively.
 2. clientside.js: Manages client-side events, including redirections and widget updates.
 3. script2.js: Handles communication between the frontend and backend for updates like investment distributions and portfolio forecasts.

 # --------------------- Installation and Setup ----------------------
 ## Prerequisites:
 1. Python 3.8 or higher
-2. Node.js (for frontend integration)
-3. Access tokens for OpenAI and GitHub
+2. Access tokens for OpenAI and GitHub

 ## Clone the repository.
 Run `git clone https://github.com/Kenza1525/AI-Investment-Advisor-Capstone.git` to clone the project into your local machine